knobs-dials/file-count/README.md

-Variation on `du` that is a little more informative.
+A slightly more informative variation on `du`

 For example:
 * reports number of files and number of directories